 If you overthink things in the beginning, you’ll think yourself out of doing and may never leap.
 So leap first.
 Design later.

 Why you may need to design your business

 Typically, it’s time to redesign your business when:

 - You’ve got plenty of clients and work, but don’t seem to be making much money

-- Your days are a series of mini-emergencies and putting out spot fires
+- Your days are full of mini-emergencies and putting out fires

 - You know you need to delegate and plan, but you don’t have the time